-The administrative team in the area of academics includes: Assistant Principal of Academics, Academic Support Staff, Guidance & College Counseling, Academic Department Chairpersons, and Director of Technonlogy.
+The administrative team in the area of academics includes: Dean of Academics, Academic Support Staff, Guidance & College Counseling, Academic Department Chairpersons, and Director of Technology.

-Mission Prep boasts a talented student-body of 310 young men and women.
+Mission College Prep boasts a talented student-body of 300 young men and women.
 The faculty consists of 19 full-time and 5 part-time men and women, many who hold advanced degrees.
-The average class size is 19.
+The average class size is 22.
 Students are challenged and supported by caring faculty and held accountable for their performance.
 Over the last eight years, our graduating seniors have had a 99% college acceptance rate.
-On average, 50% of the senior class earns dual enrollment, UC-transferable college credit through our Cuesta program.

-We offer over 70 college prep courses approved and certified by the University of California meeting “a-g” requirements.
-5 honors courses and 13 Advanced Placement courses are offered.
-We also offer courses in leadership, health, well-rounded electives, and Catholic Theology.
-Our elective offerings have been expanded based on student interest to include video production, robotics, digital photography, art, music, and drama.
-Students enroll in 7 courses, each of which meets every other day for 80 minutes per class.
-Community Service is a requirement for graduation.
+Mission College Prep offers over 50 college prep courses approved and certified by the University of California meeting “a-g” requirements including six honors courses, thirteen Advanced Placement, and several dual-placement courses providing UC-transferable college credit through Cuesta College.
+Mission College Prep also offers courses in leadership, health, well-rounded electives, and Catholic Theology.
+MCP elective offerings have been expanded based on student interest to include video production, robotics, digital photography, art, music, and drama.

 (805) 543-2131 x 412